project-lux/lux-middletier/docs/api-endpoints.md

 - See [backend documentation](https://github.com/project-lux/lux-marklogic/blob/main/docs/lux-backend-api-usage.md#read-document) for detailed descriptions of parameters and responses.

 - Example: https://lux.collections.yale.edu/data/object/fbe069b3-4d30-4406-a4a0-47303d4fae22

+### Create

+- URL: /data
+- Method: POST
+- Data (payload): Document data in JSON
+- Headers:
+  - Authorization: a base64 encoded JWT access token as a bearer token
+- Response: Created document in JSON with id and creator information

 ## Health
 Health check function that can be called, e.g., by the AWS load balancer.